 How do you like your petunias?
 Big and blousy or dainty and diminutive?
 Spreading and tumbling or chunky and upright?
 Striped, starred, multi-toned or plain?
 Bright brazen reds, pinks and yellows, cool blues and purples, ‘antique’ pastels, snowy white, or black as night?
 Whatever your look, you’ll find it among today’s amazing smorgasbord of vigorous, floriferous and long flowering petunias.

-Today’s modern strains flower profusely and from spring through autumn.
+Today’s modern strains flower profusely from spring through autumn.
 Just one plant fills the space of ten old-fashioned seedling petunias.
 These new age petunias are highly successful in pots because of their ability to perform in hot dry conditions.
 As well, they’re infinitely more rain resistant than the petunias we planted a generation ago.
 No longer must we put up with flowers that languish like soggy tissues in wet weather.
-Whether you plant your petunias in pots of their own or blend them with other summer bloomers, there is hardly a more failsafe choice for summer containers.
+Plant your petunias in pots of their own or blend them with other summer bloomers.

 Tried and trueThe ‘Colourwave’ petunias started a petunia revolution when they romped onto the scene in the mid nineties, flowering continuously for six to nine months.
 Still a top choice among gardeners internationally, they keep on getting better.
 Check out the colour range at www.colourwave.co.nz

-Recently released ‘Happitunia’ petunias are another highly successful strain of fuss-free, perpetual summer bloomers.
-They include the top-rated ‘Bubblegum’ series in shades of pink and white.
+The top-rated ‘Bubblegum’ series of fuss-free, perpetual summer bloomers in shades of pink and white are possibly the best on the market.
 These super vigorous, low- maintenance plants are great landscape or basket fillers, reaching 40-60cm tall and covering at least 60cm in diameter.
 The Bubblegum petunias are truly perennial and will last for about 3 years in pots or planted in the garden.
 They will take a light frost, although in colder climates they’re best in tubs to survive the winter.
-Another Happitunia is the unique ‘Pretty Much Picasso’ with bright violet flowers edged lime green.
-Find out more at www.aussiewinners.com.au.

-The very latest ‘Crazytunias’ are set apart by their vigorous yet tight, chunky growth habit and their uniquely beautiful colours, including darkest unfading ‘Black Mamba’.
-Other exciting new petunias offering brand new colour combos are ‘Bumblebee’, ‘Blue a Fuse’ and ‘Twilight’.
+‘Crazytunias’ are set apart by their vigorous yet tight, chunky growth habit and their uniquely beautiful colours, including darkest unfading ‘Black Mamba’, 'Passion Punch', and new for 2021, 'Tiki Torch', 'Cherry Jubilee' and 'Pulse'.

-The dainty bell flowers of the Calibrachoas are, for all intents and purposes, mini petunias.
-They are however classified as a separate plant species, albeit very closely related.
-Calibrachoas are known variously as ‘Millionbells’, ‘Superbells’, and ‘Sunbells’.
-The small flowers, just a few centimetres wide are produced in teaming hundreds completely smothering their strong spreading plants with attractive small leaves.
+The dainty bell flowers of the Calibrachoas are mini petunias but are classified as a separate plant species.
+Calibrachoas are also known as ‘Millionbells’, ‘Superbells’, and ‘Sunbells’.
+The small flowers, just a few centimetres wide, are produced in teeming hundreds, completely smothering the strong spreading plants.
 Like their larger flowered cousins they are long blooming, sun loving and highly weather tolerant.
+See the full range of Calibrachoa colours at www.enrichwithnature.co.nz

 Dwarf Calibrachoas, ‘Calipetites’ produce tiny flowers on close-packed low growing plants just 15cm tall x 30cm wide, ideal for pots and for beautifying outdoor table tops, they also make colourful groundcover or garden edging.